MingchenXia/home/readme.md

 - [Singularities in global pluripotential theory](Lectures/SGPT.pdf).

 > Lecture notes for my course at Zhejiang university in the spring of 2024.
+Please let me know if you find any typos/mistakes or find any of the arguments unclear.

 ### Non-Archimedean geometry